-I am a research scientist at Meta on the Central Applied Science team.
+I am a research scientist at Meta working on adaptive experimentation on the Central Applied Science team.

 I received my Ph.D. in computer science from Stanford University advised by Sharad Goel and B.S. in computer science with a minor in probability and statistics from Georgia Institute of Technology.
 You can reach me at zylin@cs.stanford.edu.